Talking About Sex Can Be Hard — but This Will Help

 That’s why the third type of sex conversation is an experiential one.

-3. INTIMACY SANDBOX
+3. THE INTIMACY SANDBOX

-• Explore you want and what feels good without the pressure to get to a result or get things right
+Explore you want and what feels good without the pressure to get to a result or get things right

-• Discover what works and what doesn’t in touch, kissing, even orgasm, without criticism from your partner
+Discover what works and what doesn’t in touch, kissing, even orgasm, without criticism from your partner

-• Build a vocabulary that lets you ask for what you want and share your experience
+Build a vocabulary that lets you ask for what you want and share your experience

 Here, mistakes are welcomed!
 Experiment, take risks and step outside of your routine — things you might not otherwise do during actual sex — and learn new things about yourselves.
+At worst, you get to laugh about it all.

 For me, Intimacy Sandbox time is sacred time, a non-negotiable weekly ritual to connect to myself and my partner.
 It’s the one place in my relationship where I get excited to make mistakes.
 And it’s an area of growth and expansion that feeds my heart, soul and pussy!